glacier-fi/docs.glacier.fi/README.md

 ## Get started

-Start a new Doks project in three steps:
+Start working on this project in three steps:

 ### 1. Clone repo